eziegler11/experience-my-portfolio/README.md

 # Experience My Portfolio
-A social network created using MongoDB + Mongoose.
-Features users, friends, thoughts and reactions.
+A portfolio app created using React.

 ## Description

-I was motivated to create this project as a means to learn more about Sequelize and Express.JS within a real life application.
-I built this app in order to better understand the data flow and the principles of CRUD.
-From there, I utilized Sequelize to perform queries of my data, eliminating the need for MySQL queries myself.
-Diving into Sequelize really saved me a lot of time and made working with the database very seamless.
+I was motivated to create this project as a means to have an intuitive and user friendly website to display my portfolio.
+I also wanted more practice with React and building a single page application.

 ## Installation